This article covers Mortgage Escrows Guidelines On Purchase And Refinance

 How Can A Home Buyer Waive Mortgage Escrows?

 If you are an FHA, VA, or USDA borrower, you cannot waive mortgage escrows.
+Government loans all require escrows.
+This holds true no matter how much equity you have in your home.
 However, if you are a conventional borrower, you can waive mortgage escrows if you have at least 20% down payment and your loan to value is at least 80% LTV.